abhi0395/abhi0395.github.io/_pages/research.md

 **<u>1.
 Understanding the evolution of CIV absorbers in the universe using large cosmological surveys</u>**

 Recently, I led a project ([Anand et al. 2025](https://arxiv.org/abs/2504.20299)) to identify thousands of C IV absorber systems in quasar spectra from the Dark Energy Spectroscopic Instrument (DESI) survey.
 Using a large sample of over 300,000 quasars, we constructed the most extensive catalog of C IV absorbers to date—comprising more than 100,000 systems.
-By measuring the redshift, equivalent width, and column density of each absorber, we provided the tightest constraints yet on the cosmic mass density of C IV and the intergalactic metallicity it traces, over the redshift range \( z = 4.5 \) to \( z = 1.4 \) —spanning nearly 3 billion years of cosmic time.
+By measuring the redshift, equivalent width, and column density of each absorber, we provided the tightest constraints yet on the cosmic mass density of C IV and the intergalactic metallicity it traces, over the redshift range $ z = 4.5 $ to $z = 1.4 $ —spanning nearly 3 billion years of cosmic time.

 <p float="left;" style="text-align: center;">
   <img src="/images/civ_work/planck18_Omega_CIV_vs_redshift.png" style="width:45%; border:1; display:block”">